chaanakyaaM/Projects/README.md

 * It is a simple GUI application made with the help of python.
 * use "pip install tkinter" and "pip install cryptocode"
-* MAIN.py is the main file to run.
+* After cloning the repo MAIN.py is the main file to run.
 * You can sign up and login in.
 * You can perform other basic operations like creating a file ,searching a file ,Deleting a file.
 * The username and passwords are stored in the file named usernames_passwords.txt .